yveszoundi/seccompian/README.md

 # How does this work?

-The tool runs a bunch of tests (happy path) and gradually disables unrequired system calls.
+The tool runs a bunch of user-defined tests (happy path) and gradually disables unrequired system calls.

 There are 4 key logical steps: